ilayak007/kliq-service/README.md

 **Kliq Service** 🎯

-A Node.js backend service built with Express.js, Prisma, and PostgreSQL, designed for campaign and creator management.
+A Node.js backend service built with Express.js, Prisma, and PostgreSQL, designed for campaign and creator management..
 The service is deployed on Vercel with database hosting on Neon

 🚀 **Features**